WHAT IS LETTERPRESS?

 WHAT PAPERS DO YOU USE?

-Line weights: Letterpress shines printing great lines, but the photopolymer plates used for designs can only hold line weight .25pt or larger.
-Hairlines also have a very low chance of being strong enough to hold in the plate.
+- Line weights: Letterpress shines printing great lines, the photopolymer plates used for designs can hold line weight .25pt or larger.
+Hairlines have a very low chance of being strong enough to hold in the plate and are not recommended.